EpsilonSolutions/netscaler-command-reference/docs/network/channel/channel.md

 ##Arguments

 <b>id</b>
 ID of the LA channel or the cluster LA channel whose parameters you want to modify.
-Specify an LA channel in LA/x notation or a cluster LA channel in CLA/x notation, where x can range from 1 to 4.
+Specify an LA channel in LA/x notation, where x can range from 1 to 8 or a cluster LA channel in CLA/x notation or  Link redundant channel in LR/x notation , where x can range from 1 to 4.
 Required for identifying the LA channel and cannot be modified.

 <b>state</b>
 Enable or disable the LA channel.
 Possible values: ENABLED, DISABLED
-Default value: NSA_DVC_ENABLE
+Default value: ENABLED

-<b>Mode</b>
-The mode for the LA channel.
-Possible values: MANUAL, AUTO

-<b>connDistr</b>
-The  'connection' distribution mode for the LA channel.
-Possible values: DISABLED, ENABLED

-<b>macdistr</b>
-The 'MAC' distribution mode for the LA channel.
-Possible values: SOURCE, DESTINATION, BOTH

 <b>lamac</b>
 Allows User to set MAC address for LA channels on Hypervised platforms.

 <b>speed</b>
 The  speed for the LA channel.
-Possible values: AUTO, 10, 100, 1000, 10000
+Possible values: AUTO, 10, 100, 1000, 10000, 40000
-Default value: NSA_DVC_SPEED_AUTO
+Default value: AUTO

 <b>mtu</b>
 The maximum transmission unit (MTU) is the largest packet size, measured in bytes excluding 14 bytes ethernet header and 4 bytes crc, that can be transmitted and received by this interface.
 Default value of MTU is 1500 on all the interface of Netscaler appliance any value configured more than 1500 on the interface will make the interface as jumbo enabled.
 In case of cluster backplane interface MTU value will be changed to 1514 by default, user has to change the backplane interface value to maximum mtu configured on any of the interface in cluster system plus 14 bytes more for backplane interface if Jumbo is enabled on any of the interface in a cluster system.
 Changing the backplane will bring back the MTU of backplane interface to default value of 1500.
 If a channel is configured as backplane then the same holds true for channel as well as member interfaces.
 In case of channel if member interfaces is configured as different mtu then the highest MTU configured MTU is treated as the LA MTU if MTU is not specified on LA explicitly.
 Low MTU interfaces in channel will be taken out of LA distribution list.